-The Committee operates pursuant to a charter (the "Compensation Committee Charter") approved and adopted by our Board.
-A copy of the Compensation Committee Charter is available on our website at www.aciworldwide.com in the Who We Are - Investor Relations - Corporate Governance section.
-During 2013, Messrs.
+The Committee operates pursuant to a charter (the "Compensation Committee Charter"), a copy of which is available on our website at www.aciworldwide.com in the ABOUT ACI - Investor Relations - Corporate Governance section.
+During 2014, Messrs.
 Seymour, Shay and Suwinski served as members of the Committee.
-At all times during 2013, each of the directors that served on the Committee was "independent" as defined in Rule 5605(a)(2) of the NASDAO listing standards.
+At all times during 2014, each of the Committee members was "independent" as defined in Rule 5605(a)(2) of the NASDAQ listing standards.

 The Committee approves base salary and incentive compensation for, and addresses other compensation matters with respect to, our executive officers, including our Named Executive Officers.
-The Committee grants all stock options and other equity awards to all employees, including our executive officers, based on management recommendations; provided, however, grants and awards to our CEO are based on recommendations from the Committee's independent compensation consultant and the Board's evaluation of the CEO's performance.
-The full Board retains the authority to grant equity awards to non-employee directors, taking into consideration the recommendations of the Corporate Governance Committee.
+The Committee grants all stock options and other equity awards to all employees.